 In this article, we’re going to explain best practices in relation to them.

-As well as giving you examples to get your creative juices flowing.
+As well as giving you affiliate disclosure example examples to get your creative juices flowing.

-Basically, everything you need to know about affiliate link disclosures
+Basically, everything you need to know about affiliate disclosures.

 Let’s say you visit a travel blog and they recommend a specific hotel as being the best in X city.